 How To Get Rid Of Eye Bags Naturally

 Genetics, aging, and water retention, as well as conditions like kidney and liver disease, can cause bags under your eyes.
-Getting enough sleep; elevating your head (with an extra pillow!) while you sleep; cutting down on salt; applying a cool compress, cucumber slices or tea bags over closed eyes can help.
+Getting enough sleep, elevating your head (with an extra pillow!) while you sleep, cutting down on salt, and applying a cool compress, cucumber slices, or tea bags over closed eyes can help.
 So can avoiding common allergens like dust, mold, and pollen.

-- Liver disease may lead to fatty deposits around your eyes too.
-And additional symptoms like trouble sleeping, dry mouth and eyes, pain in your abdomen, and dizziness may warrant a visit to the doctor.4
+- If your puffy eyes come with additional symptoms like trouble sleeping, dry mouth and eyes, pain in your abdomen, and dizziness, check for liver disease.2

 Here are a few tips on how you can tackle those unappealing under eye bags:

-Getting a good night’s sleep may go a long way towards taking care of those under eye bags.
-Though the amount of sleep needed might differ from person to person most adults need anything between six to nine hours of shuteye a night.
-Try keeping to a regular sleep schedule if you have trouble getting to sleep.
-Winding down before bedtime by indulging in a warm relaxing bath, or by reading a book can also help you fall asleep.5 6
+Getting a good night’s sleep may go a long way toward taking care of those eye bags.
+Though the amount of sleep needed might differ from person to person, most adults need anything between 7 and 9 hours of shuteye a night.
+Try keeping to a regular sleep schedule if you have trouble getting sleep.
+Winding down before bedtime by indulging in a warm relaxing bath or by reading a book can also help you fall asleep.5

 2. Cut Down On Salt

 Excess salt can lead to water retention and puffy eyes.
-And the fact is most of us have too much salt.7 So stick to about a teaspoon (6 g) of salt a day and you might find that the bags under your eyes ease up.8
+And the fact is most of us have too much salt.6 So stick to about a teaspoon (6 g) of salt a day and you might find that the bags under your eyes have eased up.7

 3. Apply A Cool Compress

-Apply something cold under your eyes for ten to twenty minutes.
-The cold temperature will reduce swelling.
-You can try rubbing an ice cube wrapped in a damp washcloth under your eyes or even apply a couple of teaspoons which have been chilled in the fridge.9
+Apply something cold under your eyes for 10 to 20 minutes.
+The low temperature will reduce the swelling.
+You can try rubbing an ice cube wrapped in a damp washcloth under your eyes.
+You may even rub on and around your eyes a teaspoon which has been chilled in the fridge.8

 4. Use A Cucumber Slice Eye Mask

 Cucumber slices have been used for ages to relieve puffy eyes.
 Chill a cucumber in the fridge and slice off a couple of thin circles.
 Now close your eyes, place a slice over each eye, and relax for a few minutes.
 Cucumber contains caffeic acid and ascorbic acid (vitamin C) which can help with water retention as well as soothe irritated skin.
-As an added bonus this remedy might also work if you have dark circles under your eyes.
-10
+As an added bonus, this remedy may also remove the dark circles under your eyes.9

 5. Try Tea Bags

 Tea has tannins which are natural astringents.
-Close your eyes and place a cool, damp tea bag on each eye for two to five minutes to take care of puffy eyes.
+Close your eyes and place a cool, damp tea bag on each eye for 2 to 5 minutes to take care of puffy eyes.10

 6. Use An Extra Pillow

-Laying flat on your back encourages more fluids to collect around your eyes because of gravity.
-So sleep with your head elevated.
-Adding an extra pillow might help you avoid waking up with puffy eyes.12
+Lying flat on your back discourages fluids from collecting around your eyes because of gravity.
+It also helps to sleep with your head elevated.
+Adding an extra pillow might help you avoid waking up with puffy eyes.

 7. Take Care Of Allergies

 Allergies can give you puffy eyes.
 The best remedy is to avoid substances that trigger your allergies.
-Some usual culprits include dust, mold, and pollen.
+Usual suspects include dust, mold, and pollen.
 A saline nasal wash made by mixing half a teaspoon of salt and a bit of baking soda in a cup of warm water may also prove to be useful.
-Your doctor may also prescribe medication that can help you deal with allergies.13 14
+Your doctor may also prescribe medication that can help you deal with allergies.11 12

 References [ + ]